Rise Up Like the Sun: Critical response

 This was the last album to be produced by this line-up of the Albion Band.
 John Tams, Michael Gregory and Graeme Taylor remained in the line-up for one more album, Lark Rise to Candleford, and then went on to form Home Service.
-Philip Pickett became one of Britain's most respected scholars of medieval music.

 Ric Sanders went on to join Fairport Convention and both Nicol and Mattacks returned to the Fairport fold.

+Philip Pickett became one of Britain's most respected scholars of medieval music, although in 2015 he was jailed for rape and sexual assault.